gitkraken/vscode-gitlens/README.md

 ### GitLens Inspect

 Like an x-ray into your code, focused on providing contextual information and insights to what you're actively working on.
-Think about it as the developer tools inspector for your code.

 - **Commit Details** &mdash; See rich details of a commit or stash.
 - **Line History** &mdash; Jump through the revision history of the selected line(s).
-- **File History** &mdash; Explore the revision history of the a file, folder, or selected lines.
+- **File History** &mdash; Explore the revision history of a file, folder, or selected lines.
 - [**Visual File History ✨**](#visual-file-history-✨) &mdash; Quickly see the evolution of a file, including when changes were made, how large they were, and who made them.
 - **Search & Compare** &mdash; Search and explore for a specific commit, message, author, changed file or files, or even a specific code change, or visualize comparisons between branches, tags, commits, and more.